 The OAC, including Arlington National Cemetery (ANC) website(s) does not collect your personal information unless you choose to provide your information to us.
 The information you provide us shall be used to respond and assist you with information you have requested from OAC.

-WASHINGTON—The 69th annual National Veterans Day Observance, honoring the men and women who have served and continue to serve in the U.S. armed forces during war and peacetime, will take place on Friday, November 11 at Arlington National Cemetery (ANC).
-Beginning at 11 a.m., the observance will also be live-streamed at www.dvidshub.net/webcast/30359.
+WASHINGTON, D.C. – The 70th annual National Veterans Day Observance, honoring the men and women who have served and continue to serve in the U.S. armed forces during war and peacetime, will take place on Saturday, Nov.
+11, 2023, at 11 a.m., in the Memorial Amphitheater at Arlington National Cemetery.

 On Sunday, Oct.
 8, numerous roads in the vicinity of Arlington National Cemetery will be closed for the Army Ten-Miler:

 In honor of the birthday of the U.S. Navy, Arlington National Cemetery (ANC) is pleased to present a new specialty public walking tour on Friday, Oct.
 13, focused on the Sacred 20, the first women to join the U.S. Navy Nurse Corps.
 ANC will be hosting historians from the U.S. Navy to share this fascinating story by exploring sites that range from memorials to graves.